ryosuzuki/homepage/content/projects/realitysketch.md

 # Introduction

-Over the last decades, interactive and dynamic sketching has been one of the central themes in human-computer interac- tion (HCI) research.
+Over the last decades, interactive and dynamic sketching has been one of the central themes in human-computer interaction (HCI) research.
 Since Sutherland first demonstrated the power of interactive sketching for computer-aided design, HCI researchers have explored ways to sketch dynamic contents that can interactively respond to user input, thus enabling us to think and communicate through a dynamic visual medium.
 The applications of such tools are vast, including mathematics and physics education, animated art creation, and interactive data visualization.
-Through these research outcomes, we have now developed a rich vocabulary of dynamic sketching techniques to fluidly create interactive, animated contents in real-time.
+Through these research outcomes, we have now developed a rich vocabulary of dynamic sketching techniques to fluidly create interactive, animated content in real-time.

-With the advent of augmented and mixed reality interfaces, we now have a unique opportunity to expand such practices beyond screen-based interactions towards reality- based interactions.
-In fact, there is an increasing number of tools that provide sketching interfaces for aug- mented reality, from commercial products like Just a Line, Vuforia Chalk, and DoodleLens to research projects like SymbiosisSketch and Mobi3DSketch.
+With the advent of augmented and mixed reality interfaces, we now have a unique opportunity to expand such practices beyond screen-based interactions towards reality-based interactions.
+In fact, there is an increasing number of tools that provide sketching interfaces for augmented reality, from commercial products like Just a Line, Vuforia Chalk, and DoodleLens to research projects like SymbiosisSketch and Mobi3DSketch.
 These tools allow users to sketch digital elements and embed them in the real world.
-However, a key limitation is that the sketched content is static --- it does not respond, change, and animate based on user actions or real-world phenomena.
+However, a key limitation is that the sketched content is *static* --- it does not respond, change, and animate based on user actions or real-world phenomena.

 What if, instead, these sketched elements could *dynamically respond* when the real world changes?
 For example, imagine a line sketched onto a physical pendulum that moves as the pendulum swings.
 This capability would allow us to directly manipulate the sketch through tangible interactions or capture and visualize the pendulum motion to understand the underlying phenomenon.

 As a first step toward this goal, we present **RealitySketch, an end-user sketching tool to support real-time creation and sharing of embedded interactive graphics and visualization in AR**.
 To create graphics, the user sketches on a phone or tablet screen, which embeds interactive visualizations into a scene.
-The sketched elements can be bound to physical objects such that they respond dynamically as the real world changes.
+The sketched elements can be bound to physical objects such that they respond dynamically as the real-world changes.

 # RealitySketch: How it works